nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 Scroll down towards the end of the file.
 Update the value for `LIBVA_DRIVER_NAME` or leave it `auto`.
 The driver name is overridden automatically for NVIDIA hardware.

-Opening new windows may be larger then the initial window.
+Opening new windows may be larger than the initial window.
 After a while, that can be annoying.
 The `--window-size=x,y` option resolves this issue.
-Optionally adjust the width and height (in pixels) appropiate for your display.
+Optionally adjust the width and height (in pixels) appropriate for your display.

 Accelerated 2D canvas is required (default enabled) to decode videos on the GPU.
 Two more options `--use-gl` and `--enable-features=VaapiVideoDecoder` are needed for hardware acceleration to work when watching a video.
 Hardware acceleration stopped working in Google Chrome 98.
 The `--disable-features=UseChromeOSDirectVideoDecoder` option resolves the issue by decoding videos using VDAVideoDecoder.